Best Key Risk Indicators

 Key Risk Indicators (KRIs) are the ongoing measurements of the scariest, most predictive risks a company faces.
 KRIs provide a benchmark for ongoing monitoring and predictive analytics to identify changes in people, processes, or technologies that have the potential to hurt your KPIs.

-KRIs ties analytical work to the organisation’s strategic goals and facilitates root cause analysis for ongoing improvement initiatives.
+KRIs ties analytical work to the organisation’s strategic planning goals and facilitates root cause analysis for ongoing improvement initiatives.

 KRIs improve your KPIs by keeping you from focusing on less important items without addressing more foundational root causes.
 Managing strategic risks is different from managing operational risk – it requires discipline, experience, and deep resources well beyond those required